pichumy/Mediacord/README.md

 This is accomplished by connecting users to a web socket upon entering a channel, and having that web socket run broadcast commands whenever a new message is sent to that channel.
 Web sockets are set up through ActionCable.
 In order to avoid fetching data from the server every single time, the broadcast command only triggers a change in the redux state, leading to fast and smooth updates.

+This portion of the code is located in the React Component.
+It attempts to subscribe to a channel streaming from the websocket / cable on the backend.
 ```
   message_input.jsx
   createSocket() {